How to use the INDIRECT function of Excel?

 Reference to other worksheets manually

-Let's Analyse a reference
+Let's analyse a reference.

 Of course, when you look at all the references, it's easy to notice that the name of the worksheets is the same as the value in column A. So the idea here is: "Instead of creating a lot of manual references, let's create 1 formula with the values of column A"